iJ03l/crixen/README.md

 Crixen is a SaaS ecosystem designed to scale with your brand.
 It consists of a web dashboard for strategy management and a browser extension for on-platform execution.
 Everything is managed from [www.crixen.xyz](https://www.crixen.xyz).

+With integrated AI personal assistants for Notion and social platforms, Crixen automates content calendars, brand strategies, reports, and engagement.

 ---

 ## System Architecture